cxzhou35/Awesome-dotfiles/oh-my-zsh/README.md

-## Here is the oh-my-zsh config for zicx
+## Here is the oh-my-zsh config for Zicx

 #### This folder contains zsh config file below:
 - `.zshrc`: the zsh config file.